 Who doesn’t love DIY manicures?
-Painting your own nails is a simple way to pamper yourself with a spa-worthy treatment — and you don’t even have to leave your house.
-A true win-win, if we do say so ourselves.
+Painting your own nails is a simple way to pamper yourself with a spa-worthy treatment.
+And since most of us are stuck indoors lately, it’s a true win-win.
 It’s also worth mentioning that these at-home manis don’t often come with the hefty price tag of a professional nail art manicure or elaborate acrylic treatment.
 But as lots of women know, even DIY manicures can get a bit pricey if you’re not careful.

 Here are a few common reasons: The prices on those (many) nail polish bottles in your kit add up quickly, barely-used polishes end up in the trash once they get clumpy, and your favorite colors are gone before you know it because your nails keep chipping.
 If any of that sounds familiar, check out the savvy tips below and see how much money you can save on your favorite DIY spa routine.